Pandat-0052/Diversity-Inclusion-PWC/README.md

    - Recognized the role of data-driven decision-making in fostering equity and inclusivity within organizations.

 ## Repository Contents
-- `code/`: Contains the code scripts used to create Power BI dashboards and analyze HR data related to diversity and inclusion.
+- [`PBIX File`](https://github.com/Pandat-0052/Diversity-Inclusion-PWC/blob/main/Diversity%20And%20Inclusion.pbix): Power BI project file containing data models and visualizations.
-- `assets/`: Includes screenshots or images of the Power BI dashboards created during the simulation.
+- [`Data`](https://github.com/Pandat-0052/Diversity-Inclusion-PWC/blob/main/Raw%20Data-%20Diversity-Inclusion-Dataset.xlsx): Folder containing dataset files used for analysis.
-- `README.md`: This file providing an overview of the repository and simulation tasks.
+- [`README.md`](https://github.com/Pandat-0052/Diversity-Inclusion-PWC/edit/main/README.md): This file providing an overview of the repository and simulation tasks.

 ## Simulation Experience
-I invite you to explore the code and assets in this repository to gain insights into my experience and skills developed during the PwC Switzerland Power BI simulation.
+I invite you to explore this repository to gain insights into my experience and skills developed during the PwC Switzerland Power BI simulation.

 Feel free to reach out for any questions or further discussions!